keith-ng/Projects/Video-based Person Re-Identification/README.md

 The goal of this project is to implement a video-based Person Re-Identification algorithm on a single camera.
 We assess and select existing publicly-available algorithms [here](https://paperswithcode.com/task/video-based-person-re-identification) and identify their relevance (if any) for this case.

-Final model selected is user deropty's PiT model.
-Instructions to implement the model can be found on his [GitHub](https://github.com/deropty/PiT).
+The algorithm selected is GitHub user [deropty's PiT model](https://github.com/deropty/PiT).
+Instructions to implement the algorithm can be found on his GitHub.

 ### Datasets Summary: